fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

-[Chapter 13](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html#data_chapter): Loading and Preprocessing Data with TensorFlow
+[Lab 13](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch13.html#data_lab): Loading and Preprocessing Data with TensorFlow
 ======================================================================================================================================================================

 1. Ingesting a large dataset and preprocessing it efficiently can be a